Integrative Counselling in Plymouth

 Counselling offers a safe, confidential space where you can slow down, breathe, and talk about whatever feels important to you.
 It’s a place to explore your thoughts, feelings, and experiences without judgement or pressure.

 You don’t need to arrive with the right words or a clear idea of what you want to work on.
 Many people come to counselling because something feels overwhelming, confusing, or stuck.
-Others come because they want to understand themselves more deeply or make changes in their lives.
+Others come because they want things to feel different, even if they’re not quite sure how yet.

 Counselling is a collaborative process — we take things at your pace, and we gently make sense of things together.